udacity/frontend-nanodegree-resume/README.md

 2. Once you've created your javaScript objects, you will write the code needed to display all of the resume data contained within these objects in your resume.
 3. All of the HTML code needed to build the resume is stored in **js/helper.js** variables.
 The variable names indicate their function.
 You will replace substrings in these variable string values such as **%data%** and **#** with the data in your javaScript objects, and append or prepend the formatted result to your resume in the appropriate location.
 4. If you need a refresher on JavaScript syntax, go to the [Javascript Basics](https://classroom.udacity.com/nanodegrees/nd001/parts/0011345406/modules/296281861575460/lessons/1946788554/concepts/25505685350923) course; if you would like to understand how this project is manipulating and traversing the DOM, check out [Intro to jQuery](https://classroom.udacity.com/nanodegrees/nd001/parts/0011345406/modules/296281861575461/lessons/3314378535/concepts/33166386820923).
 5. Go through the videos and assignments in this course to learn the JavaScript necessary to build your resume.
-6unsure of anything please check with your cohort or private message your cohorts coaches.
 6. Fork the project repo from [Github](https://github.com/udacity/frontend-nanodegree-resume) and begin building you resume.
-7. Get your [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key), and include it as the value of the `key` parameter when loading the Google Maps API in **js/helper.js**: ```
+7. Get your [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key), and include it as the value of the `key` parameter when loading the Google Maps API in **index.html**: ```
 <script  src="http://maps.googleapis.com/maps/api/js?libraries=places&key=[YOUR_API_KEY]"></script> ```
 8. Check your work against the Project Rubric.
 9. When you are satisfied with your project, submit it according to the Submission Instructions on the next page.